Cray-HPE/docs-csm/operations/network/Default_IP_Address_Ranges.md

 - HPE Cray EX DNS IP: The IP address used for the HPE Cray EX DNS service.
 Central DNS delegates the resolution for addresses in the HPE Cray EX Domain to this server.
 The IP address must be in the `cmn-static-pool` subnet.
 - CMN gateway IP address: The IP address assigned to a specific port on the spine switch, which will act as the gateway between the CMN and the rest of the customer's internal networks.
 This address would be the last-hop route to the CMN network.
-This will default to the first IP in the main CMN subnet if it is not specified otherwise.
+This will default to the first IP address in the main CMN subnet if it is not specified otherwise.

 - The User Network subnet which will be either the Customer Access Network \(CAN\) or Customer High-speed Network \(CHN\).
 The address pool mentioned below needs to be part of this subnet.